 Thesis: Human-Centered AI through Scalable Visual Data Analytics

-Committee: Polo Chau (Advisor), Sham Navathe, Alex Endert, Martin Wattenberg & Fernanda Viégas -
+Committee: Polo Chau (Advisor), Sham Navathe, Alex Endert, Martin Wattenberg, and Fernanda Viégas -

 M.S. in Computer Science and Engineering,